Precision Strike Missile: Increment Three

 Increment Three of the missile will include most of the same technology of Increments One and Two.
 Its main addition is to be the extension of the variety of armaments for the missile can carry, with it likely carrying more explosive munitions.
-For Increment Three it is to be designed for use as an anti-fortification weapon, likely being able to destroy more structures.
+Increment Three is to be designed for use as an anti-fortification weapon, likely being able to destroy more structures.
 There is no information available as to when Increment Three is to be procured by the United States Armed Forces or the Australian Army.
 However it is believed they will be made available following Increments one, two and four.
 According to Lockheed Martin, a new warhead will be included in Increment Three, and the Army is looking at including submunition capabilities, including the Raytheon Coyote drone family and the Orbital ATK Hatchet miniature glide bomb.

 Increment Four

 Increment Four has a focus on the extension of the range of the missile, whilst containing most of the technology of Increments One, Two, and likely Three.
-Four will aim to extend the range beyond the 500 km range of Increment One, as well as the 1000 km range of Increment Two.
+Four will aim to extend the range beyond the 500 km range of Increment One to 1000 km or more.
 It will advance the technology of propulsion, and aerodynamics to achieve this range.
 Increment Four is currently being competed for contracts by; Lockheed Martin, as well as a combined Raytheon-Northrop Grumman team.
+In June 2026, L3Harris Technologies successfully tested a potential propulsion solution for Lockheed Martin.
+Lockheed Martin is planning to conduct flight testing in late 2026.

 Increment Five

 In December 2024, the director of the Long-Range Precision Fires Cross Functional Team, Brig.
 Gen. Rory Crooks, separately explained that initial work on a fifth increment is underway, and a science and technology development initiative will kick-off in fiscal year 2026.
 The idea, he explained, is to design a missile that can be fired from an autonomous vehicle.
 "If you’re familiar with an [M270 Multiple Launch Rocket System] MLRS pod, it's about 13-feet long [13 ft]", the one-star general told the audience.
-"If you have something without a cab, that’s autonomous, you might be able to employ something longer than that."
+"If you have something without a cab, that's autonomous, you might be able to employ something longer than that."